Court judgments

 • Make a repayment arrangement

-2. Apply to the court to repay the debt in instalments.
+2. Apply to the court to repay the debt in installments.
 You need to complete specific court forms and the repayment arrangement needs to be affordable and of an amount that will repay the debt in a reasonable time.
-The court decides whether the instalments offered are reasonable.
+The court decides whether the installments offered are reasonable.

 3. Voluntary bankruptcy.
 Bankruptcy is a serious decision.
-Call us on 1800 007 007 before you consider declaring bankruptcy.
-See bankruptcy.
+Call us on 1800 007 007 and see our page about it before declaring bankruptcy.

-• Consider trying to make a repayment arrangement with the creditor directly (as the creditor may agree to an arrangement you cannot get in court).
+• Consider trying to make a repayment arrangement with the creditor directly (as the creditor may agree to an arrangement you can’t get in court).
 Only agree to repayment arrangements you can afford.

 • If you can make repayments, start making them while you negotiate.
 This demonstrates what you can afford and shows you want to repay the debt.